 Lessons learned when looking for English speaking jobs in Germany:

-(1) Apply for every job that you are eligible, not only the dream job in your field
+(1) Apply for every job that you are eligible for, not only the dream job in your field

 For me, my ideal job would be in the finance/accounting field.
 Because this was the major in my study and I love working in this field.
 However, during my job hunting, I tried to apply for everything that I was eligible to apply.
 For example, supply chain, customer services, marketing, etc. These were not really my dream jobs.
 However, I applied to everything to increase my chance of getting a job.
 Those jobs required a general business degree, which I had and I was meeting the requirements.